-- Pioneer Robert Owen’s Impact: Learning lessons for Co-operation & Education – Saturday 12th November 2022 – online
+- Pioneer Robert Owen’s Impact: Co-operation & Education – Saturday 12th November 2022 – Zoom

 - Robert Owen’s Coop Legacy: Community Wealth Building – slides used by Neil McInroy on 14 May 2022

-- Robert Owen’s Impact: Learning lessons for Co-operation and Education
+- Pioneer Robert Owen’s Impact: Learning Lessons for Co-operation & Education

 Group feedback by: Pat Juby, Pat Conaty, Debbie Wozencraft & Selwyn Williams.
 Cilla Ross, summarised by saying; “Education is so central to what we have considered today.” and thanked all for building knowledge